Chapter III: Ljubljana

 Krassimira Anguelova, Alexanderstreet

 Krassimira Anguelova is Sales Director, Europe for Alexander Street, a Proquest Company – a leading streaming video publisher.
-Krassimira has over 10 years of experience in academic publishing and international sales, having managed sales and business development in all Europe, Middle East and Africa.
+Krassimira has over 10 years of experience in academic publishing and international sales, having managed sales and business development in all Europe, the Middle East and Africa.
 She has extensive knowledge and experience in managing geographically disperse territory which encompasses a diverse range of professional, educational and social cultures and associated sales-generation and sales-support needs, allied with strong languages skills, as well as with relevant social and cultural awareness.

 With the growth of open access, a schism between open and paid resources has arisen in academic publishing.
 This division is counter-productive to finding and accessing the most relevant resources for research.
 To close the gap, publishers, libraries and archives are working together to explore new methods of integrating open access and for-fee content that will enable scholars and students to have a comprehensive view of their disciplines.
 This presentation will explore two case studies of open access initiatives, Anthropology Commons and the Open Music Library, that are taking innovative approaches to publishing content that will offer integrated research and discovery experiences.